objetos-aprendizaje/helm-repo/README.md

 There are some manifests examples using traefik in k8s cluster as the edge inbound load balancer to configure client certificate authentication and header pem binding to backend using `X-Forwarded-Tls-Client-Cert` header in the [fmnt-traefik-ingress.yaml](./extra-manifest-examples/fmnt-traefik-ingress.yaml) example file.

+## Minimal System Requirements

+A series of performance tests have been conducted on the platform.
+For these tests, container monitoring was implemented on the pre-production deployment using the cAdvisor tool.

+Screenshots of the test results have been attached under [./docs folder](./docs), showing the containers that had the most substantial resource usage.
+To generate load on the system, a test data import script was used.
+According to discussions with Juan Antonio, the execution of this script involves inserting all types of elements, which results in resource usage higher than expected during a fresh instance, like the ones being prepared.
+Thus, it can be considered as the minimum requirements.

+The tests were performed on a machine with the following technical specifications:
+- **CPU**: 12 x AMD Ryzen 7 5800X 8-Core Processor (this can help assess the performance of 1 core in the test node)
+- **NVMe Disks**: SAMSUNG MZQLB960HAJR-00007 (advertised speed: 3200 MB/s)

+### Components with Substantial Resource Usage

+1. **Database** (PostgreSQL with the pgvector extension):
+   - **CPU**:
+     - Maximum usage did not exceed 300 millicores, stabilizing around 200 millicores.
+However, a **minimum of 1000 millicores** is recommended.
+   - **Memory**:
+     - Usage was around 250MB.
+A **minimum of 1GB** is recommended, as more memory will be needed as the data volume increases.

+2. **Administration Portal**:
+   - The data import load was carried out here, but components of the web portal and worker (for asynchronous tasks) could be scaled similarly.
+All components are proposed through the Laravel framework, with identical or very similar logic.
+   - **CPU**:
+     - An initial peak of 750 millicores was observed, which then stabilized around 600 millicores.
+Since this is already high usage, a **minimum of 500 millicores** might be a reasonable value.
+   - **Memory**:
+     - Usage stabilized around 150MB.
+A **minimum of 512MB** is recommended for this component.

+### Testing Environment & Results

+The resources mentioned above are the limits setted up in the development pre-production deployment.
+This environment has been used for performance testing, as well as for comparisons with other deployments.

+- Tests conducted by navigating the platform with a user resulted in screen load times ranging from milliseconds to a couple of seconds, with CPU usage spikes around 300 millicores and maximum RAM usage reaching 300MB.

 ## Developer guide

 ### Install directly lastest version